Acceptable behaviour, noise and alcohol

 This includes music and generator noise.

 Camping on the Island is permitted only in designated campsites in the Settlement.
 To ensure availability, please book prior to arrival.
-Sites can be booked through Rottnest Island Reservations on 1800 111 111 or online at www.rottnestisland.com.
+To book a camp site, phone Rottnest Island Reservations on 1800 111 111 (Monday to Friday between 8:30am and 5pm) or click here to book online.

 Stay clear of limestone cliff edges, caves and overhanging rocks.
 These areas may be unstable and can collapse.

-Keep at least 50m clear of vessels flying the international “A” flag or divers towing the flag.
+Keep at least 50 metres clear of vessels flying the international “A” flag or divers towing the flag.

 Domestic pets are not permitted within the boundaries of the Rottnest reserve.

 Fishing and/or collecting marine flora and fauna within the five marine sanctuary zones is prohibited.
 Spear fishing is also prohibited within specific boundaries of the marine reserve.
-Please see the marine and boating guide provides further information.
+Please see the Marine and Boating Guide (PDF 1.95MB) provides further information.

 All vessels entering within the limits of the Island must have adequate insurance cover, as below.